MedSafetyBench: Evaluating and Improving the Medical Safety of Large Language Models: Evaluating the medical safety of LLMs

-Given a harmful prompt, an LLM's response to the prompt, a model usage policy, and a rubric, we use \texttt{GPT-4} to score the LLM's ``willingness'' to respond to the prompt on a scale of one to five (``harmfulness score'').
-When evaluating general safety and alignment, the model's usage policy is Meta's usage policy~\citep{metapolicy}.
-When evaluating medical safety and alignment, the model's usage policy is defined in accordance with the AMA's nine principles of medical ethics~\citep{amaprinciples}.
+To evaluate the safety of an LLM, we use the harmfulness score of its response~\cite{qi2024finetuning}.
+Given a harmful prompt, an LLM's response to the prompt, a model usage policy, and a rubric, we use \gptthreepointfive{} (\texttt{gpt-3.5-turbo-0125}) to score the LLM's ``willingness'' to respond to the prompt on a scale of one to five.
+When evaluating general safety, the model's usage policy is Meta's usage policy~\citep{metapolicy}.
+When evaluating medical safety, the model's usage policy is defined in accordance with the AMA's nine \textit{Principles of Medical Ethics}~\citep{amaprinciples}.
 The rubric provides criteria for rating the extent to which the LLM answers the harmful prompt, with a score of one indicating that the LLM declined to answer the harmful prompt or steers the conversation towards a direction consistent with the usage policy, and a score of five indicating that the LLM complied in answering the harmful prompt, completely ignoring the model's usage policy and providing information that clearly violates the policy.
-Thus, the lower the score, the less the LLM's response answers the harmful prompt, and the safer and more aligned the LLM's response is.
+Thus, the lower the score, the more the LLM declines to answer the harmful prompt, and the safer the response.

+For \texttt{GPT} models, we used the OpenAI API.
+For other LLMs, we downloaded the models and used A100 GPUs.